andrewdwall/python_text_based_adventure_game/README.md

 ## 🚀 Installation & Requirements
 - Python 3.x required

-## 🔧 Development and Bug Fixes
-- **Add enemy combat to game Loop and test**

 ## 🛤️ Future Plans & Expansion
 - 🏆 **Add Loot System** Add dropped items from enemies.
 - 🔥 **Companion System** Implement summoning mechanic for imp with acquired item after defeat.
 - 🏹 **Develop Combat and Health Mechanics** Create new enemies, attack types and healing action.
 - 🎭 **Character Customisation** Include ability to choose player name and class mechanics.
-- 🏔️ **Expand World** Add complexity to story and exploration of new locations.
+- 🏔️ **Expand World** Add complexity to story, new NPCs and exploration of new locations.

+## 🔧 Development and Bug Fixes
+- **Expand NPC dialogue to update dynamically based on game progress**
+- **Update inspect, speak and trade methods/commands to specify NPC name, allowing future addition of multiple NPCs in one room**

 ## 📝 Changelog

+### Version 1.2 (Feb 2025)
+- ✅ Implemented combat by updating player attack method to check for sword in inventory, enemy in room and enemy specified in attack command.
+Added player attack to game loop.
+- ✅ Added turn-based Imp attack to occur following player attack.
+- ✅ Combat mechanics tested and working.
+- ✅ Fixed error when attempting to trade with enemy.
+- ✅ Fixed quit command to allow player to continue adventure.
+- ✅ Output formatting improvements.

 ### Version 1.1.1 (Feb 2025)
 - ✅ Fixed reward items to now be instantiated as objects in the npc.py trade method and removed instances of reward items from main.py.
-Inventory now functioning with reward items.
+Inventory now functioning with reward objects.

 ### Version 1.1 (Feb 2025)
 - ✅ Fixed item pickup mechanism.